top of page

 Genesis 3: 1-13 (NIV)

 “In the beginning, God created the Heavens and the Earth.”
 But listen to the order of the creation; the heavens were created first.
-The blessed Trinity’s first heartbreak caused by the creation’s first sin happened within the creation of the heavens before man and woman were ever created.
+The blessed Trinity’s first heartbreak caused by the creation’s first sin happened within the creation of the heavens before the earth was even made.
 The Bible offers us clues throughout about this mysterious source of evil.
 Listen to the intriguing prophecy delivered by God to the prophet Ezekiel deep within humanity’s story:

 “‘You were the seal of perfection, full of wisdom and perfect in beauty.